garciacallejas/propagation/README.md

 # propagation
-propagation of disturbances in ecological networks
+propagation of disturbances in spatial ecological networks